software-students-fall2023/1-specification-exercise-artwork/README.md

 Estimation of effort: Very Hard

 Acceptance criteria:
-- Users who are artists can simply draw over the artwork on the "View" tab.
+- Users who are artists can simply draw over the artwork on the "Capture" tab.
-- They can also choose to upload artwork if they have an AR file (GLB or gITF) within the "Profiles" tab by pressing 'Upload'.
+- They can also choose to upload artwork if they have an AR file (GLB or gITF) within the "View" tab by pressing 'Upload' when the ‘Create’ toggle is on.
 - The app maintains a tracking system to record these replacements.
 - Users can access a history of past artworks that have been swapped.